bviggiano/pact/README.md

     return x
 ```

-PACT will then use these keywords to generate a student version of the assignment that masks the
+PACT will then use these keywords to generate a student version of the assignment file that masks the
 code between the `STUDENT_CODE_START` and `STUDENT_CODE_END` keywords.
 The masked code will be replaced with a customizable comment indicating that the student should complete the code in that region.

 ```python